Leica T vs Olympus PEN-F

-Both the T Typ 701 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+Both the T Typ 701 and the PEN-F have been discontinued, but can regularly be found used on ebay.
 The T Typ 701 was replaced by the Leica TL, while the PEN-F does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica T Manual (free pdf) or the online Olympus PEN-F Manual.
+Further information on the features and operation of the T Typ 701 and PEN-F can be found, respectively, in the Leica T Manual (free pdf) or the online Olympus PEN-F Manual.

 So what is the bottom line?
 Is the Leica T better than the Olympus PEN-F or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.